sonaliviniramesh-web/network-traffic-analysis-wireshark/README.md

 In a real SOC environment, such activity would require correlation with endpoint logs and validation of the source to determine whether the behavior is benign or potentially malicious.

-In a real-world scenario, the observed activity is likely normal due to user browsing and background services, but similar patterns in unknown environments would require further investigation.
+Based on the observed traffic patterns and known domains, the activity appears consistent with normal browsing behavior.
+However, the presence of a few uncommon domains highlights the importance of validating domain reputation in real-world investigations.

 ---